 - Breathing support, including oxygen through a tube through the mouth into the lungs, and a breathing machine (ventilator)

 - ECG (electrocardiogram, or heart tracing)

 - Fluids by IV (through the vein)

-- Medicines to treat symptoms, including an antidote to the effects of the poison
+- Medicines to treat symptoms, including an antidote to reverse the effects of the poison

 How well you do depends on the amount of poison swallowed and how quickly treatment is received.
 The faster you get medical help, the better the chance for recovery.